by-student-2017/CrySPY-1.4.3_utility/README.md

 ## Automatic generation of input files (EA-vc + Lammps version)
 - The Lammps results are not reflected in "element_data_lammps.txt" (we plan to fix this in the future if we have time).
 Therefore, the element_structure file will be created, so please run the calculation and correct the end_point (the element_structure may not have been created correctly, so please check).

+## Automatic generation of input files (EA-vc + Lammps version)
+- The MACE results are not reflected in "element_data_mace.txt" (I plan to fix this in the future if I have time).
+Therefore, the element_structure file will be created, so please run the calculation and correct the end_point (it's possible that the element_structure was not created correctly, so please check).
+As with CHGNet, I think it's fine to match it to the VASP results.
+It's also a good idea to organize it with Material Projects data.

 ## How to use "repeat_cryspy.sh"
 - "repeat_cryspy.sh" can be used anywhere.
 You can copy it and use it instead of cryspy as follows.
 ```